-Find out what pricing plans are offered by the vendors in the Document Management Software category to see which one matches your business preferences and budget best.
-Keep in mind that certain services can provide free or freemium accounts for you to try out first.
+Examine which pricing plans are supported by the vendors in the Document Management Software category to see which one matches your business needs and expenses best.
+Be aware that specific solutions can offer free or freemium accounts for you to test first.